 As the process of generating electricity involves extreme temperatures and the risk of fire, combustion and overheating is ever-present, asbestos was frequently used for insulating machinery and equipment in power plants between 1930 and 1980.

 Power plants are enormous facilities and for this reason, their proper functioning usually requires over 400 employees.
 While machine operators supervise the power generating equipment and ensure it works efficiently, distributors control the rate at which electricity is produced, and dispatchers examine demands to determine how much electrical energy the facility needs to generate.

 The most common asbestos-containing products in power plants include:

 Due to the astounding prevalence of asbestos use, nearly all power plants in the U.S. exposed their workers to this naturally occurring mineral throughout the past century.
-The following list includes one major power generating facility per state:
+Our clients have worked in power plants across the country, including the following 43 states: